RTA and wildlife linkages: time to organize

 The RTA’s current 20-year regional transportation plan for Pima County is set to expire on June 30, 2026.
 The plan’s funding tax will also expire.
 Read on to see what we accomplished in this plan, including our crossings on N Oracle Rd or State Route 77.

 In advance of that, the RTA is drafting our next 20-year regional transportation plan: “RTA Next”.
-Both the citizens committee and the staff of all the local jurisdictions have recommended $50 million for wildlife linkages in the RTA Next plan.
-In September 2024, the RTA Board reduced that amount in the draft plan to only $25 million.
+Both the Citizens Advisory Committee and the staff of all the local jurisdictions have recommended $50 million for wildlife linkages in the RTA Next plan.
+In September 2024, the RTA Board reduced that amount in the draft budget to only $25 million (you can examine the full budget here).
 This funding helps to ensure healthy wildlife populations by helping them traverse between protected preserve areas.

 $25 million is not enough!
 This is significantly less than the $45 million budgeted in the last plan, which was spent in full on important wildlife crossing projects.
 It’s also a 50% reduction in RTA Next’s initial $50 million budget for wildlife linkages.

-- Attend an open house.
+1. Attend an open house.
 The RTA Next project is hosting a series of open houses from Nov.
 6 to Dec.
 17, 2024.
-At these events, we encourage you to let the RTA team know that you support the full $50 million in funding for wildlife linkages.
-Check for one near you (specific locations and times at this link: https://rtanext.com/events/) and attend!
+Check for one near you, and let the RTA team know that you support the full $50 million in funding for wildlife linkages!

-- All RTA meetings are open to the public.
-Check for upcoming meetings here: https://pagregion.com/get-involved/events/#monthly
+5. All RTA meetings are open to the public.
+Attend a meeting and make your views heard!

 History of the RTA and wildlife linkages